 Elsewhere, there was a noticeable lack of big tournament experience in the squad, with a total of 16 new names thrown in since the run to the World Cup in 2010.
-Even Louis van Gaal himself didn’t give his troops much of a chance of doing what they’ve done.
+Even Louis van Gaal himself played down his side's chances of success.

 That bad feeling stretched a long way.
 Even Goal, in presenting a case for every major national team as potential world champions, opted instead to provide reasons why this wouldn’t be the year of the Dutch.
 There just didn’t seem any chance that they could seriously challenge.

 But so much changed on that first Friday afternoon in Salvador.
 Not only did the 5-1 win over Spain give people a glimpse of what Van Gaal’s squad was truly capable of, it also opened up the draw.